How To Stop Your Dog Scratching

 This handy pump bottle allows you to add pure omega oil directly onto the food, making it perfect for dogs who require another specific diet.

-3. A nice soothing lotion - not only can moisturising conditioners provide a physical barrier, but they can help nourish the skin cells so they are stronger.
+Not only can moisturising conditioners provide a physical barrier, but they can help nourish the skin cells so they are stronger.

 See our top conditioners below: